srtpan/srtpan/README.md

 I am Shruti, a data nerd who went to Duke to geek out more about ~~basketball~~ data!

-🔭 I’m currently working at Nationwide Insurance as a Data Scientist, bonus points if you sang *"Nationwide is on your side"*, we are already friends!
+🔭 I’m currently working at CVS Health doing software engineering work to support their mighty predictive model.
+Previously, I was at Nationwide Insurance.
+Bonus points, if you sang *"Nationwide, is on your side"*, we are already friends!

 🌱 In the data world, my current explorations are green AI, ethical AI, user-centered AI, and LLMs